-We ask that all entries explore learning disability and the topics that are of relevance to the work and ethos of Mencap.
+We asked that all entries explored learning disability and the topics that are of relevance and ethos to the work of Mencap.

 Written submissions should be 800 to 1000 words long, or multimedia pieces (for radio, television or online) should be between 3 to 5 minutes long.

-Our judges will then review the submissions select a winner, who will be announced on Monday 13 May 2019.
+Our judges will now review the submissions and select a winner, who will be announced on Tuesday 28 May 2019.

 If you have any questions or problems with your submission please email email@example.com.

 We've got some fantastic cash prizes available to the winner and runners up.

 A cash prize of £1000 will be awarded to the winner.